nathan-barry/nathan.rs/content/posts/favorite-books.md

 {{< book
     title="The House of Morgan"
     author="Ron Chernow"
     description="This behemoth of a book is about the Morgan banking dynasty, from George Peabody and J.S.
 Morgan to now.
-Because the Morgan Dynasty has been around for 200 years, this book also is nearly a history of modern banking as a whole.
+Because the Morgan Dynasty has been around for 200 years, this book ends up also being a nearly complete history of modern banking as a whole.
 What I thought was interesting was the evolution of the relation between bank and the state.
 From king makers to diplomats to tools of the state, their power (and power of bankers in general) has diminished greatly.">}}

 {{< book
     title="The Rust Programming Language"